Sunday, December 13, 2009

 This is a spectacularly excellent development, and, it happens, we got the venue plopped right in our lap.

-There also is construction going on now right at this, the Union Square, location, but it will be finished well before May 17, we have been assured by Sarah Frazier of NYC Parks.
+it will be finished well before May 17, we have been assured by Sarah Frazier of NYC Parks.
 We will be one of the first groups to get to use the renovated area.
 Ultimately, it should be downright lovely!
 But more than this, we'll be able to have all the noise and participants we want.
 Washington Square Park actually has strict limits on noise level and crowd size.
 We surely are going to be much bigger this year and years to come, so we'll need the extra elbow room.

 Sunday, January 25, 2009